trullock/NUglify/readme.md

 It is now maintained by Andrew Bullock aka [trullock](https://github.com/trullock)

+## Donate

+All donations to help support this project are very welcome https://paypal.me/trullock

 ## Credits

 The logo Monster is by [Joel McKinney](https://thenounproject.com/joel.mckinney/) from the Noun Project